Elisabeth Gantt

 Elisabeth Gantt (born 1934) is a botanist, known for her work in plant physiology and structure.
 Born in Yugoslavia, she later immigrated to the United States, where she got her Ph.D. at Northwestern University.
+After earning her Ph.D. in 1963, she conducted research at Dartmouth Medical School, where she explored the photosynthetic apparatus of red and blue-green algae.
+She later continued this work at the Smithsonian Institution's Radiation Biology Laboratory, where she identified and characterized phycobilisomes, unique photosynthetic complexes in red algae and cyanobacteria.
 Her work mostly focused on photosynthesis, especially that of algae.
-Today, she is a Distinguished University Professor at the University of Maryland, where she still studies and teaches botany and cell biology, which is a part of the University of Maryland College of Computer, Mathematical, and Natural Sciences.
+Today, she is a distinguished university professor at the University of Maryland, where she still studies and teaches botany and cell biology, which is a part of the University of Maryland College of Computer, Mathematical, and Natural Sciences.
 Her work has garnered her the Darbaker Prize from the Botanical Society of America in 1958 and the Gilbert Morgan Smith Medal of the National Academy of Sciences in 1994.
 Dr. Gantt was inducted into the National Academy of Sciences in 1996.
+In 1988, she became the first female president of the American Society of Plant Biologists.
+Even after her official retirement in 2007, she continued research as an emeritus professor and later at Roanoke College.
 She is also a member of several scientific societies, including the National Research Council, the American Society of Plant Physiologists (serving as president) and the American Association for the Advancement of Science.

+Early life

+Elisabeth was raised in Gakovo, Serbia, where she completed her first three elementary grades, until 1944 when her education was interrupted by World War II.
+After the war, Elisabeth and her family stayed in refugee camps in Czechoslovakia until their escape to the British Occupation Zone and later the reconfigured Dachau camp under the American Occupation Zone.
+They then immigrated to the United States due to Elisabeth's mother's citizenship.
+They moved to Chicago, Illinois before Elisabeth's eligibility for citizenship expired in 1960.